joshrosenhanst/twitchrandom/readme.md

-# TwitchRandom
+# TwitchRandom - Laravel Branch

-TwitchRandom is a Laravel project that finds random video games streams to watch using the Twitch.tv API.
+TwitchRandom was a Laravel project that finds random video games streams to watch using the Twitch.tv API.

+Note: The master branch is now a React based project: https://github.com/joshrosenhanst/twitchrandom The Laravel branch is outdated and shouldn't be used.

 ## Libraries